GrokSurf's San Diego

 Sub-metering ordinance approved–will promote water conservation by apartment dwellers

-Posted by George J. Janczyn on April 5, 2010
+Posted by George J Janczyn on April 5, 2010

 941 two-bedroom market-style apartments under construction (in 2008) at Naval Station San Diego